Castles & Palaces

 Versailles, France The vast formal palace against which all others are measured includes the Hall of Mirrors and sumptuous gardens.

-Winter Palace, Russia Forever associated with the Russian Revolution, this golden-green baroque building in St Petersburg is unmatched for tsarist splendour.
+State Hermitage Museum, Russia Now housed in the Winter Palace, forever associated with the Russian Revolution, a golden-green baroque building St Petersburg is unmatched for tsarist splendour.

 Bran Castle, Romania Better known as Dracula's Castle, this Transylvanian beauty is straight out of a horror movie.